kotor-speedruns/kotor-speedruns.github.io/Major Glitches/The Routine.md

 * Any party members you want to retain access to should be in your current party.
 * The current module does not need to be reset, and is near the one that you wish to reset.

-[section=How To]
+## How To

 Once you are in the correct module and have the correct party members in your party, use the following steps to perform the Routine:
-- Activate an [Anywhere Menu Glitch](d4jq8) (AMG) with a Quick Save
+- Activate an [Anywhere Menu Glitch](<Anywhere Menu Glitch>) (AMG) with a Quick Save
 - Open the Options menu ('O' by default)
 - Click "Exit Game".
 This replaces the Alt-F4 Quit pop-up with the Exit to Main Menu Quit pop-up.
 - Have "Load Game" and "Ok" highlighted, and press the Enter key.
 This opens a Load Game Menu behind the Main Menu
 - Press the Down Arrow once to highlight the Auto Save in the hidden Load Game menu.
 - Use the mouse to highlight "Load Game" and press the Enter key
 - Click "OK" in the pop-up to load the Auto Save behind the Load Game menu (see notes below).
 - After the load finishes, Quick Load.
-This loads the Quick Save you made when you used [AMG](d4jq8) (see notes below).
+This loads the Quick Save you made when you used [AMG](<Anywhere Menu Glitch>) (see notes below).
-- Click "Cancel" to return to the Main Menu.
+- Press Escape twice (or click "Cancel") to return to the Main Menu.
 Note you have active gameplay in the background!
 - Close the Options menu via hotkey.
 You should hear the close menu sound; if not, press the Options menu hotkey again (see notes below).
 - Quick Save.
 If it doesn't work, your Options menu is still open, so press the Option menu hotkey and try again.
 - After the Quick Save, press the Options menu hotkey to open the Options menu.
 The menu icons should appear, floating in the Main Menu.